-I have run two different online stores now with two different platforms, not including Amazon and Ebay which I hold two of each and also have got the bottom of those as well.
-This article will get quite long I can feel it but really you are going to get gold nuggets of information- dare I say value bombs!
+I have run two different online stores now with two different platforms, not including Amazon, Ebay and Etsy which I run and also have got the bottom of those as well (though etsy less so).
+This article may get quite long as it evolves.
+But really you are going to get gold nuggets of information- dare I say value bombs!
+If you got something from it and you will if you are a budding entrepreneur.

 Sell from any of your web properties with clever code!